cmccoy10/shlack-app/documentation/backEndRoutes.md

   - GET /users/:id/direct-groups => loads users direct message groups
   - GET /users/:id/channels => loads all channels the user is in
   - POST /users => create a new user
-  - POST /users/token => verifies user login and returns token for the user
-  - DELETE /users/:id => delete a user
 - channels
   - GET /channels/:id => gets all channel messages, title, topic, and number of channel members
   - GET /channels/:id/members => gets all channel members within that channel